Cubbearde History, Family Crest & Coats of Arms

 Cubbearde Spelling Variations

-spelling variations were common, even among the names of the most literate people.
+Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
+Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
+Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Cubbearde family name include Cubitt, Cowbitt, Cobbett, Cubyt, Cubbert, Cubit and many more.

 Early Notables of the Cubbearde family (pre 1700)

-Another 25 words (2 lines of text) are included under the topic Early Cubbearde Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Cubbearde Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Cubbearde family to the New World and Oceana
+Migration of the Cubbearde family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Cubbearde surname or a spelling variation of the name include : Isaac Cubbert who settled in New York State in 1811; William Cubit settled in Philadelphia, Pennsylvania in 1866.